ourylydibin/reviews-scrapping/README.md

 - CSS style is not in the CSS folder instead I have included the style in the html code.
 When I included the CSS in the CSS folder, it was not having a effect on the application interface :cry:
 - Frontend can be made more nicer (I am exploring frontend development) :monocle_face:
 - Data is only scrapped from the displayed on Flipkart website.
 One cool **contribution is to scrap the data even from hidden pages**.
-- The application can be more modularized.
+- The application can be modularized.

 ## Upcoming project about web scrapping
  -My next upcoming project about web scrapping will be image scraping.